audulus/docs/modules.md

 Gates are used to turn notes on and off, step sequencers forward, generate envelopes, and much more.

-In Audulus, there is no need for a special trigger signal.
+In Audulus, there is no need for a separate trigger signal.
 All gates in Audulus act like triggers on their rising edge (moving from 0 to 1) no matter how long the gate is.

 ### Modulation